 This award was established by C. Randolph Ferguson in 1995 in honor of J. Harold Smith.
 It is intended for business students from North Carolina with a minimum 2.7 GPA.

-This award was established by John and his wife Helene in 1981.
-John Sparks graduated from Elon in 1950 with a Bachelor of Arts in business administration.
-He is a certified public accountant and former faculty member in the Martha and Spencer Love School of Business.
+This award was established by John Sparks and his wife Helene in 1981.
+John Sparks graduated from Elon in 1950 with a Bachelor of Arts in business administration, which he was able to pursue through the GI Bill after World War II.
+He was a certified public accountant with a solo practice and a former Martha and Spencer Love School of Business faculty member.
 This scholarship is for business administration, entrepreneurship, finance, international business, management or marketing majors.

 Established in 2007 by David and Beth Stevens, this scholarship is awarded to business students to help defray the cost of completing an internship.